DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 The decision to allow iframe solutions into SAQ A is not without controversy because the one can still make the case that a breach of the Drupal application layer can compromise the delivery of the iframe.
 Therefore, while the final recommendations of this paper are to use iframe solutions in order to fall within scope of SAQ A, it is also recommended to always comply with SAQ A-EP (at a minimum) for security reasons and to future proof your Drupal site against the next versions of the PCI-DSS standard.

 There are other important changes introduced in the 3.0 standard, such as the requirement to have all components of the CDE documented with an explicit determination of responsibility for each component.
-For a full list of changes, please see the _Version 3.0 Change Highlights_ and _Summary of Changes from PCI DSS Version 2.0 to 3.0_ documents<sup>[18](#cite-18),[19](#cite-19)</sup>.
+Also noteworthy is that SAQ C is no longer applicable for eCommerce channels, which means that all merchant-managed solutions must comply with the more rigorous SAQ D. For a full list of changes, please see the _Version 3.0 Change Highlights_ and _Summary of Changes from PCI DSS Version 2.0 to 3.0_ documents<sup>[18](#cite-18),[19](#cite-19)</sup>.

 ## Selecting the Appropriate Method